Yasi92/read-and-recommend/testing.md

 ## Validation

 - [HTML Validation](https://validator.w3.org/)    was used to validate all the HTML files.
-  * **Important Note** on the pages with jinja template, the W3c validator throws many errors in regards to the syntax and variable names inserted by jinja template.
+  * **Important Note** on the pages with the jinja template, the W3c validator throws many errors in regards to the syntax and variable names inserted by the jinja template.
   For instance:
-    - It does not allow curly craces in "href", "src" and "action" attributes and it considers it as an error.
+    - It does not allow curly braces in "href", "src" and "action" attributes and it considers it as an error.
     - It does not accept variable names inserted in for loops in the "ul" elements.
-    - It does not allow the code wrapped in curly braces to be palced in an element such as "a" and it considers it as "bad value".
+    - It does not allow the code wrapped in curly braces to be placed in an element such as "a" and it considers it as "bad value".
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to validate the code in my style.css file.
 - The website has been tested with the Lighthouse for each page separately and on both desktop and mobile devices and, required actions have been taken to improve the functionality of the website as much as possible.
 - Lighthouse was also used to check the overall performance of the website and as a way to improve the website performance.